 This is not to say that overhead ratios are unimportant.
 But, the numbers should be interpreted within the larger context of how the organization is functioning.

 As Gene noted on the program, some types of overhead may be better than others.
-Good overhead expenses advance an organization’s ability to further its mission with consideration of intergenerational equity.
+Good overhead expenses effective and efficiently advance an organization’s ability to further its mission with consideration of intergenerational equity.
 Higher overhead ratios, relative to comparable organizations or historic figures, may be justifiable where the organization is building structures and systems to increase its effectiveness and/or efficiency, or to resolve problems that have arisen or previously been unaddressed.
 Bad overhead expenses do not advance an organization’s ability to further its mission or do so only in an inefficient, non-strategic manner.
 With recognition that there may be exceptions based on an organization’s unique facts and circumstances, here are some examples:

-- Education.
-A strong organization ensures that its board and executive are empowered with the information required to do their jobs well.
+A strong organization ensures that its board, executive, staff, and volunteers are empowered with the information required to do their jobs well.
 It is far too common for organizational leaders to lack experience in critical areas of governance and management and to allocate insufficient resources for their development.
 Generally, an organization can only go as far as its leaders take it, so it’s imperative to properly equip such leaders.
 Investing in the continual education of staff and volunteers will help them perform their duties better, improve recruitment and retention, create opportunities for innovation, and build an attractive organizational culture.

-- Certain insider transactions.
-Insider transactions that benefit insiders (board members, officers) more than the organization’s intended beneficiaries may be unlawful.
+Insider transactions that are intended to benefit insiders (board members, officers, executives) more than the organization’s beneficiaries may be unlawful.
 But even when they’re not, and even if such transactions merely give the appearance of benefiting insiders more than beneficiaries, an organization should think carefully and consider alternatives before proceeding.

-- Extravagant expenses resulting in trivial benefits.
 What is extravagant?
 What is trivial?
 Smart organizations will consider these questions from the perspective of their donors and other stakeholders before spending.
-For some organizations, a $500 daily hotel bill may be acceptable in certain circumstances; for others, it might be considered outrageous and severely harm the organization’s goodwill.
+For some organizations, business class travel or a $500 daily hotel bill may be acceptable in certain circumstances; for others, it might be considered outrageous and severely harm the organization’s reputation and image.

-- Expenses that further some cause other than your mission.
 There are many worthy causes, but a charitable organization is legally bound to advance its own stated mission.
 Chasing grants is a common reason for mission creep that can result in inappropriate expenditures of resources.